Young and quirky YouTube stars lift traditional book publishers

-LOS ANGELES (Reuters) - Videos like “Walking Around Naked” and “Apps That Need to Be Invented” made Connor Franta a star on YouTube.
+LOS ANGELES, Sept 2 (Reuters) - Videos like “Walking Around Naked” and “Apps That Need to Be Invented” made Connor Franta a star on YouTube.
 More than nine million watched “Coming Out,” in which the introspective 22-year-old told his young fan base that he was gay.

 When he wanted to stretch beyond the format of a six- or 10-minute video, the new media sensation chose an old-fashioned media form: a book.
 It took a year to write and publish the 224-page memoir “A Work in Progress” and, to his surprise, it stuck on the New York Times best seller list for 16 weeks.